thomasjbradley/signature-to-image/documentation.md

 ## Other Solutions

-PHP to SVG
-: [sigToSvg](https://github.com/chaz-meister/sigToSvg/) by [Charles Gebhard](http://www.pointsystems.com/) is a script for converting the signature JSON to SVG using PHP.
+- PHP to SVG: [sigToSvg](https://github.com/chaz-meister/sigToSvg/) by [Charles Gebhard](http://www.pointsystems.com/) is a script for converting the signature JSON to SVG using PHP.
 Check out the amazing [sigToSvg on GitHub](https://github.com/chaz-meister/sigToSvg/).

-Python
-: [python-signpad2image](https://github.com/videntity/python-signpad2image) by [Alan Viars](http://videntity.com) is a script for converting the signature JSON to PNG using Python.
+- Python: [python-signpad2image](https://github.com/videntity/python-signpad2image) by [Alan Viars](http://videntity.com) is a script for converting the signature JSON to PNG using Python.
 Check out the fantastico [python-signpad2image on GitHub](https://github.com/videntity/python-signpad2image).

-Ruby on Rails
-: [ruby-signaturepad-to-image.rb](https://gist.github.com/4258871) by [Phil Hofmann](https://github.com/branch14) is a chunk of code for converting signature JSON to PNG within a Ruby on Rails app.
+- Ruby on Rails: [ruby-signaturepad-to-image.rb](https://gist.github.com/4258871) by [Phil Hofmann](https://github.com/branch14) is a chunk of code for converting signature JSON to PNG within a Ruby on Rails app.
 Check out the wam-bham [ruby-signaturepad-to-image.rb on Github](https://gist.github.com/4258871).

-C#
-: [SignatureToDotNet](https://github.com/parrots/SignatureToImageDotNet) by [Curtis Herbert](http://www.consumedbycode.com) is a script for converting the signature JSON to an image using C#.
+- C#: [SignatureToDotNet](https://github.com/parrots/SignatureToImageDotNet) by [Curtis Herbert](http://www.consumedbycode.com) is a script for converting the signature JSON to an image using C#.
 Check out the awesome [SignatureToDotNet project on GitHub](https://github.com/parrots/SignatureToImageDotNet).

-Perl
-: [signature-to-image.pl](http://search.cpan.org/~turnerjw/JSON-signature-to-image-1.0/signature-to-image.pl) by [Jim Turner](http://home.mesh.net/turnerjw/jim/) is a script for converting the signature JSON to a PNG using Perl.
+- Perl: [signature-to-image.pl](http://search.cpan.org/~turnerjw/JSON-signature-to-image-1.0/signature-to-image.pl) by [Jim Turner](http://home.mesh.net/turnerjw/jim/) is a script for converting the signature JSON to a PNG using Perl.
 Check out the fabulous [signature-to-image.pl on CPAN](http://search.cpan.org/~turnerjw/JSON-signature-to-image-1.0/signature-to-image.pl).

-ColdFusion
-: [sigJsonToImage](http://www.cflib.org/udf/sigJsonToImage) by [James Moberg](http://www.ssmedia.com/) is a script for converting the signature JSON to an PNG using ColdFusion.
+- ColdFusion: [sigJsonToImage](http://www.cflib.org/udf/sigJsonToImage) by [James Moberg](http://www.ssmedia.com/) is a script for converting the signature JSON to an PNG using ColdFusion.
 Check out the super-duper [sigJsonToImage project on CFLib.org](http://www.cflib.org/udf/sigJsonToImage).

-Java
-: [SignatureToImageJava](https://github.com/vinodkiran/SignatureToImageJava) by [Vinod Kiran](https://github.com/vinodkiran) is a script for converting the signature JSON to an image using Java.
+- Java: [SignatureToImageJava](https://github.com/vinodkiran/SignatureToImageJava) by [Vinod Kiran](https://github.com/vinodkiran) is a script for converting the signature JSON to an image using Java.
 Check out the rad [SignatureToImageJava project on GitHub](https://github.com/vinodkiran/SignatureToImageJava).